-Contact: yeawon.yoo@csuci.edu (Please make sure to include the tag [BUS 320] in the subject line of your email.
+Contact: You can reach me at yeawon.yoo@csuci.edu.
+(Please make sure to include the tag [BUS 320] in the subject line of your email.
 I will do my best to respond to you within 24-48 hours.
 However, for course-related questions, I encourage you to utilize Piazza before contacting me directly, unless the matter is of a personal nature.)